 The recommended options in this report are largely driven by the extensive research undertaken in development of the Draft Beach Management Plan and the quantitative and qualitative results of the public consultation.
 The options presented attempt to balance the needs of all beach users whilst also taking into account any evidence (raised through the consultation) that there may be inconsistencies or better approaches for each of the Issue Statements.
 In addition, after reviewing the options outlined within this report it is considered that Council will have effectively fulfilled the petitioners requests for considering the banning of kitesurfing activities at North Mullaloo Beach and extending the Hillarys Dog Beach south by 325m.
 As such, additional reports to Council on these matters should not be required.

-- 1 ENDORSES the intent of Issues Statements 1 to 32 and notes that some of these statements may be subject to minor amendments prior to the Beach Management Plan's final adoption; - 2 ENDORSES Option 2, (being that only exclusion zones are established which apply over the entire length of Mullaloo and North Mullaloo Beaches and Sorrento Beach from the Marina wall to the Plaza), as the preferred approach to managing kitesurfing activities along the City's coastline and AGREES to include it within Issue Statements 20 and 21 of the Draft Beach Management Plan; - 3 ENDORSES Option 2, (being the application of a phase-out period to the closure of the Horse Beach over a two-year period, allowing access to the beach by horses on Monday-Saturday from daybreak-midday, after which, the area reverts to a Dog Beach), as the preferred implementation approach for Issue Statement 5 within the Draft Beach Management Plan, as it relates to the closure of the Hillarys Horse Beach; - 4 ENDORSES Option 1, (being the extension of the Dog Beach north only by 160m, as is currently articulated within the Beach Management Plan), as the preferred approach to managing dog exercising activities along the City's coastline; - 5 NOTES that a report will be presented back to Council seeking adoption of a final version of the Beach Management Plan; and - 6 NOTES that upon adopting the Beach Management Plan, the City will commence developing an Implementation Plan to give effect to the 32 Issue Statements within the Plan.
+- 1 ENDORSES the intent of Issues Statements 1 to 32 contained within the Beach Management Plan, subject to confirmation of approaches to animal exercise areas and kitesurfing activities in Parts 2 to 4 below, and authorises the Chief Executive Officer to approve any minor amendments required to the Beach Management Plan as a result of the Council's approach or additional qualitative comments received during the community consultation. - 2 ENDORSES Option 2, (being that only exclusion zones are established which apply over the entire length of Mullaloo and North Mullaloo Beaches and Sorrento Beach from the Marina wall to the Plaza), as the preferred approach to managing kitesurfing activities along the City's coastline and AGREES to include it within Issue Statements 20 and 21 of the Draft Beach Management Plan; - 3 ENDORSES Option 2, (being the application of a phase-out period to the closure of the Horse Beach over a two-year period, allowing access to the beach by horses on Monday-Saturday from daybreak-midday, after which, the area reverts to a Dog Beach), as the preferred implementation approach for Issue Statement 5 within the Draft Beach Management Plan, as it relates to the closure of the Hillarys Horse Beach; - 4 ENDORSES Option 1, (being the extension of the Dog Beach north only by 160m, as is currently articulated within the Beach Management Plan), as the preferred approach to managing dog exercising activities along the City's coastline; - 5 NOTES that upon adopting the Beach Management Plan, the City will commence developing an Implementation Plan to give effect to the 32 Issue Statements within the Plan.

-To access this attachment on electronic document, click here: Attach13brf140910.pdf
+To access this attachment on electronic document, click here: Attach13agn210910.pdf